Why do I need to measure my calves before ordering?

 Please watch our video for petite ladies on this page.
 All boots are made for women who are of average height (5’5” and up), and the largest part of their calves generally line up with the widest part of the boot.
 Therefore, if you are petite (5’4” or shorter), your calf is larger at a point that is several inches lower down inside the shaft of the boot than on someone who is taller.

-If you are under 5’ 4,” please measure the circumference of your calf at its widest point instead of at the top of your calf.
-We suggest ordering a style that is approximately 1.5 - 2 inches larger than the measurement of your wider calf.
-This is accurate 95% of the time.
+If you are under or at 5’ 4,” please measure the circumference of your calf at its widest point instead of at the top of your calf.
+We cannot guarantee the fit, but we suggest ordering a style that is approximately 1.5 - 2 inches larger than the measurement of your wider calf.
+This is accurate 95% of the time and we offer many suggestions on our site for you to try to make the best choices.
 If your torso is shorter and you feel you have longer legs, then you can choose a boot closer to your actual calf measurements.
 Remember, it is always preferable to have more space in the boots than to go to a smaller calf size.

 Here is an example: One woman is 5'2" tall and has a 19" calf.
 Another woman is 5'6" and she also has a 19" calf.
 They both wear the same shoe size.
 When the taller, average height woman tries on her 19" calf boot, the largest part of her calf is exactly at the very top of the shaft where the circumference is 19."
 The shorter 5'2" woman tries on the same exact boot but now the widest part of her calf is 4" lower down inside of the boot because she is 4" shorter and her legs are shorter too.
 Since a boot shaft is graded from the ankle going upwards and is in an almost "V" shape, it begins smaller at the ankles and gradually gets wider and wider until it reaches the top at 19."
 Because the shorter woman's legs are 4" below that spot, the shaft is not anywhere near 19" yet inside of the boot - it is considerably smaller at that point by as much as 2-3 inches and the ankle and shin will not zip up either.
 This is why we recommend that you order a boot that is approx. 2 inches more than your measurements if you are petite.